Introducation to Hard Skills vs Soft Skills

 - Operating certain machines

-Soft skills are psychological and emotional competences enabling a person to deal effectively with challenges in personal or professional life.
-Unlike hard skills, soft skills do not have prerequisites for you to acquire them and they are not job specific.
-They promote social, physical and mental wellbeing of a person.
+Soft skills are psychological and emotional competencies that enable a person to deal effectively with challenges in personal or professional life.
+Compared to hard skills, soft skills are not prerequisites for acquiring them and are not job-specific.
+They promote the social, physical, and mental well-being of a person.
 They are also referred to as life skills.

-They are directly proportional to the strength of your EQ (Emotional Quotient) and is centered in the right side of your brain.
-Since they are interpersonal and people skills, though we can recognize a soft skill, it is not easy to measure it.
+Soft skills are closely linked to one’s Emotional Quotient (EQ) and are primarily based on the right side of the brain.
+Since they are interpersonal and people skills, though we can recognize a soft skill, it takes work to measure it.

 - Decision making